warblo001/Enumerable-methods/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bubble sort and bubble sort by algorithm
+# Enumerable methods

 ## Definition

-Bubble sort, is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and change them if they are in the wrong order.
-The pass through the list is repeated until the list is sorted.
+This project consist in rebuilding some Enumerable methods which are default in ruby.

 ## About the Project

-In this project, there are two methods `bubble_sort` and `bubble_sort_by`.
+In this project, i created nine methods:

-   - `bubble_sort` method sorts the array of integers in ascending order.
+- my_each method that behaves like the each Enumerable method in Ruby
-   - `bubble_sort_by` method sorts the array of strings in ascending order based on the number of characters in the strings.
+- my_each_with_index that behaves like the each_with_index Enumerable method in Ruby
+- my_select that behaves like the select Enumerable method in Ruby
+- my_all? that behaves like the all?
+Enumerable method in Ruby
+- my_any? that behaves like the any?
+Enumerable method in Ruby
+- my_none? that behaves like the none Enumerable method in Ruby
+- my_count that behaves like the count Enumerable method in Ruby
+- my_map that behaves like the map Enumerable method in Ruby
+- my_inject that behaves like the inject Enumerable method in Ruby

 ## Built With